mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 What is the expected repeat content?

 Exciting!
-You have done a kmer count and analyses of a complete PacBio dataset! &hearts; #StayCalmAndCountKmers
+You have done a kmer count and analyses of a PacBio dataset! &hearts; #StayCalmAndCountKmers

 ## 4. Genome assembly with Hifiasm

 Ok, now that we learned a lot about kmer counting and we know the general statistics of our dataset, we are going to run hifiasm to assemble some reads!
-Unfortunatelly we cannot run hifiasm for the full dataset as it would use too much memory, so I have prepared a smaller dataset for us to run.
+Unfortunately we cannot run hifiasm for the full dataset as it would use too much memory, so I have prepared a smaller dataset for us to run.
 This dataset is the one you have copied to your hifiasm folder.

 Ok, so the first thing you can do is to run `asmstats` to understand a bit about this small dataset.
 Or you can at least use the `grep` command (3.3) to count how many reads we have in this smaller dataset.

 ```
-# go to the hifiasm directory
+# go to the hifiasm directory from the Output folder:
-cd ../hifiasm
+cd ../../hifiasm

 #Run asmstats on the file
 asmstats PacBioHiFi_100.fa.gz > PacBioHiFi_100.fa.gz.stats